-Dr. Robert Pine is a general dentist having received many awards, and a TMJ Specialist in Orange County with a non-invasive treatment Dr. Pine has been able to address the clenching and grinding which leads to the pain of the TMD and more.
+Dr. Robert Pine is a general dentist who has received many awards, and a TMJ Specialist in Orange County with a non-invasive treatment on how to treat TMJ.
+Dr. Pine has been able to address the clenching and grinding which leads to the pain of the TMD/TMJ and more.
 An Alumni of U.S.C.
-School of Dentistry, this non-invasive treatment Dr. Pine created is Ortho-Stop, fabricated to relieve TMJ, grinding, and clenching and their correlated symptoms and problems especially pain.
+School of Dentistry, this non-invasive treatment Dr. Pine created is called Ortho-Stop.
+Fabricated to relieve TMJ pain as well as grinding, and clenching and their correlated symptoms and pain.

-Dr. Pine was born and raised in Southern California.
-He attended U.S.C as an undergraduate and is a proud graduate of the University of Southern California Dental School.
-He has been selected as one of Orange County’s best dentists
+Dr. Pine was born and raised in Southern California and attended U.S.C as an undergraduate and is a proud graduate of the University of Southern California Dental School.
+He has been selected as one of Orange County’s best dentists.

-Dr. Pine was one of the earliest users of the NTI anterior deprogrammed system to reduce TMJ problems due to night time clenching.
+Dr. Pine was one of the earliest users of the NTI anterior deprogrammed system to reduce TMJ symptoms due to night time clenching.
 This odyssey began over 20 years ago.
 Over 10 years ago he created Ortho-stop, a vastly improved and different version of the NTI.
-2 years ago he created Emeryl guard to complement and thus improve Ortho-stop
+2 years ago he created Emeryl guard to complement and thus improve Ortho-stop, TMJ treatment.

 The second philosophy is the anterior deprogrammer.
 It is designed to directly to loosen muscles.
 Because of this, treatment is usually 1-3 months.
 Appliances are only worn at night.
 Dr. Pine uses physical therapy to speed up the process if necessary.
 Since treatment is simplified, the cost is dramatically less.
 Upon completion and success of treatment, a “phase 2” stabilization is indicated.